 PBA is also known by these other terms: involuntary emotional expression disorder (IEED), emotional liability, emotional incontinence, and pathological laughing and crying.
 It is associated with neurologic disorders that may include, but are not limited to MS, amyotrophic lateral sclerosis, dementias (including Alzheimer's disease), Parkinson's disease, stroke, and traumatic brain injury.
 It is estimated that about 10 percent of people with MS suffer from PBA, but because the condition is easily overlooked or misdiagnosed, the number of cases may be much higher.

-- Q How common are speech problems in people with multiple sclerosis (MS)?
+- Q How is fatigue related to multiple sclerosis (MS)?

-- Q What is multiple sclerosis (MS) fatigue?
+- Q How does multiple sclerosis affect speech?

-- Q Why is fatigue commonly seen in cases of multiple sclerosis (MS)?
+- Q What is myokymia in people with multiple sclerosis (MS)?

-- Q What causes symptoms of multiple sclerosis (MS)?
+- Q Are imbalance and incoordination a symptom of multiple sclerosis (MS)?